 The mobile party of the racing world is known today as Bay to Breakers.
 Held in San Francisco on the third Sunday in May, the race has been running every year in the Fog City since 1912 and is one of the city's "Must Do" things.
-For those interested in participating in an upcoming race, or are simply just interested in the hard facts, here is a comprehensive list of the Bay to Breakers records, along with some other cool facts about the one-of-a-kind race.
+For those interested in participating in an upcoming race, or are simply just interested in the hard facts, here is a comprehensive list of the Bay to Breakers records, along with some other cool tip-bits about this one-of-a-kind event.

 Bay to Breakers Race Course

-The race course starts in the the city's sea-level Embarcadero area, on Howard and Beale streets, at sea level, along the San Francisco Bay.
-The 7.46-mile course (12 kilometers) is largely flat, but at the 2.5-mile mark, there is the infamous Hayes Street Hill, a five-block stretch that rises 215 feet above sea level.
+Bay to Breaker's course starts in the the city's sea-level Embarcadero area, on Howard and Beale streets, along the San Francisco Bay.
+The 7.46-mile course (12 kilometers) is largely flat, but at the 2.5-mile mark racers encounter the infamous Hayes Street Hill, a five-block stretch that rises 215 feet above sea level.
 It's a massive, though worthwhile, challenge for many racers, and the course is mostly (and gradually) downhill from there.
-The race then continues along SF's Panhandle park, through the iconic Golden Gate Park, before finally ending on the Great Highway, the Pacific Ocean’s "breakers".
+The race then continues along SF's Panhandle park, through the iconic Golden Gate Park, and culminates at the Great Highway, otherwise known as the "breakers".

 Bay to Breakers Participants